 A true teenager’s compliment.

-“Here goes,” he announced.
+“Here goes,” he announces.

 ‘Y’all knows ol’ Huck and I had hid out in the Everglades afta runnin’ a-way from dat e-vil prison camp.
 Well, finally we’s had enuff of ‘gators and snakes and lions, so we’s decides ta git further a-way an’ go west.’

 ‘We jumped a passenger train headin’ west.
 I’s nervous ‘bout injuns and such.
 Playin’ cards I won me a real six-shooter.
-I was armed to the teeth with a pitiful little Smith & Wesson.
+I was armed to the teeth with that there pitiful little Smith & Wesson.
 I thought it was grand.
 It appeared to me to be a dangerous weapon.
 It only had one fault—you cain’t hit nothin’ with it.
 One of our “conductors” practiced shootin’ at a cow.
-As long as that cow stood still and behaved herself she was safe; but as soon as she went to movin’ about, and he got to shootin’ at other things, she come to grief.
+As long as that cow stood still and behaved herself she was safe; as soon as she went to movin’ about, and he got to shootin’ at other things, she come to grief.

-After supper a woman gots on, who lived about fifty miles further along.
-Apparently she was not a talkative woman.
-She would sit there in the gathering twilight and fasten her steadfast eyes on a mosquiter rootin’ into her arm, and slowly she would raise her other hand till she had got his range, and then she would launch a slap at him that would have jolted a cow; and after that she would sit and contemplate the corpse with tranquil satisfaction—for she never missed her mosquiter; she was a dead shot at short-range.
+After supper a woman gots on, who lives ’bout fifty miles further along.
+Apparently she’s not a talkative woman.
+She sits there in the gathering twilight and fasten her steadfast eyes on a mosquiter rootin’ into her arm.
+Slowly she raises her other hand till she gots its range.
+Then she would launch a slap at him that would have jolted a cow.
+After that she would sit and contemplate the corpse with tranquil satisfaction—for she never missed her mosquiter; she was a dead shot at short-range.
 She never removed a carcass, but left them there for bait.
 I sat by this grim riper and watched her kill thirty or forty mosquiters—watched her, and waited for her to say something, but she never did.
 So I finally opened the conversation myself.
-I said: “The mosquiters are pretty bad, about here, madam.”
+I said: “Them mosquiters are pretty bad here about, ma’am.”
 “You bet!”
 “What did I understand you to say, madam?”
 “You BET!”
 Then she cheered up, and faced around and said: “Danged if I didn’t begin to think you fellers was deef and dumb.
 I did, b’gosh.
 Here I’ve sot, and sot, and sot, a-bust’n muskeeters and wonderin’ what was ailin’ ye.
 Fust I thot you was deef and dumb, then I thot you was sick or crazy, or suthin’, and then by and by I begun ta reckon you was a passel of sickly fools that couldn’t think of nothin’ to say.
 Wher’d ye come from?”
-The Sphynx was a Sphynx no more!
-The fountains of her great deep were broken up, and she rained the nine parts of speech forty days and forty nights, metaphorically speaking, and buried us under a desolating deluge of trivial gossip that left not a crag or pinnacle of rejoinder projecting above the tossing waste of dislocated grammar and decomposed pronunciation!
+The Sphynx was Sphynx no more!
+The fountains of her great deep were broken open, and she rained the nine parts of speech forty days and forty nights, metaphorically speaking, and buried us under a desolating deluge of trivial gossip that left not a crag or pinnacle of rejoinder projecting above the tossing waste of dislocated grammar and decomposed pronunciation!

 ‘How we suffered, suffered, suffered!
 She went on, hour after hour, till I was sorry I ever opened the mosquiter question and gave her a start.
 She never did stop again until she got to her journey’s end toward daylight; and then she stirred us up as she was leaving the car(for we were nodding, by that time), and said: “Now you git out at Cottonwood, you fellers, and lay over a couple o’ days, and I’ll be along some time to-night, and if I can do ye any good by edgin’ in a word now and then, I’m right thar.
 Folks’ll tell you’t I’ve always ben kind o’ offish and partic’lar for a gal that’s raised in the woods, and I am, with the rag-tag and bob-tail, and a gal has to be, if she wants to be anything, but when people comes along which is my equals, I reckon I’m a pretty sociable heifer after all.”
 We resolved not to “lay by at Cottonwood.’